filipekojak88/computer_infrastructure/README.md

 This repository presents the tasks and project completed for the module of Computer Infrastructure in ATU with the lecturer Ian McLoughlin.
 In order to complete the tasks and the project it was utilized skills in command-line navigation, file management, and Bash scripting to automate tasks like creating directories, timestamping files, and downloading weather data.

-This README has been written with [Github's documentation on README](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) and Wenger's article on [Why having a Readme on your internal project is essential](https://wengerk.medium.com/why-having-a-readme-on-your-internal-project-is-essential-c85cb9dd8e65) in mind [[1]](#1) [[2]](#2).
+This README has been written with [Github's documentation on README](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) and [Wenger's article on 'Why having a Readme on your internal project is essential'](https://wengerk.medium.com/why-having-a-readme-on-your-internal-project-is-essential-c85cb9dd8e65) in mind [[1]](#1) [[2]](#2).
 MarkDown was used in this README file and was based on [GitHub's Documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) [[3]](#3).

 ## About This Project

-The Weather Data Processing Report showcases acquired knowledge with Unix commands such as `mkdir`, `wget`, and `touch`, as well as the use of the `date` command for timestamp generation.
+The Weather Data Processing Report showcases acquired knowledge with Linux/Unix commands such as `mkdir`, `wget`, and `touch`, as well as the use of the `date` command for timestamp generation.
 It also highlights Python programming skills, particularly with the `pandas` library for reading, inspecting, and analyzing JSON data.
 The ability to troubleshoot and optimize processes, including debugging scripts and using resources like manual pages, is also evident.
 Overall, the report reflects a blend of command-line, automation techniques, and data analysis capabilities which reflects the content learned in the module of Computer Infrastructure.

 The data used in this project was obtained from [Met Eireann - Irish Meteorological Service](https://www.met.ie) website which provides weather information and related services to the public and specialized sectors such as aviation and agriculture.
-Met Eireann monitors, analyzes, and predicts Ireland's weather and climate, utilizing the latest technological and scientific advances to improve the accuracy and effectiveness of its forecasts [4](4).
+Met Eireann monitors, analyzes, and predicts Ireland's weather and climate, utilizing the latest technological and scientific advances to improve the accuracy and effectiveness of its forecasts [[4]](#4).

 ## Use of this project